hanhhle/web2_group3/README.md

-# 🎓 VNU-IS Secure Grading System (Hệ thống Quản lý Điểm số Bảo mật)
+# 🎓 VNU-IS Secure Grading System

 The University Grade Management System project is built on the **Root Front-Controller MVC** architecture, incorporating **Blockchain Ledger** security mechanisms, **Strategy Pattern**, and **AJAX REST API** for a zero-reload user experience.